 DescriptionAn early submarine game with ten missions which can be played with both American and Soviet attack submarines.
 The game focuses on realism with several stations the player can use (sonar, weapons, navigation, helm, radio and periscope) but most duties can be delegated to crew members.
 The graphics are mostly close-up views of the control panels but in some occasions they feature digitized images of surface ships and crew.

-Part of the Following Group
+Part of the Following Groups

 There are no reviews for the Genesis release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 The Press Says